fefsveta/fefsveta/README.md

-- 👋 Hi, I’m @fefsveta
+- 👋 Hi, I’m SvetaFef
-- 👀 I’m interested in sociiology, psychology, teaching English,and desing
+- 👀 I’m interested in sociology, teaching English,and desing
 - 🌱 I’m currently learning Spanish
 - 💞️ I’m looking to collaborate on canva
 - 📫 You can reach me via telegram or instagram @fefsveta